ilatims-b/Project5_SOAR/Baselines/Baseline- complete pipeline/README.md

-# LLMLingua2 Pipeline - Professional Prompt Compression System
+# (LLMLingua2) Baseline Pipeline - Prompt Compression and Evaluation

 A modular pipeline for prompt compression, response generation, and comprehensive evaluation using LLMLingua2.
 This system supports both custom datasets and direct MS-MARCO dataset integration with flexible phase execution and logging.